Jacob's Awards: Awards ceremony

 In the 30 years of its existence, compères of the annual Jacob's Awards event included Hilton Edwards and Frank Hall.
-Winners were presented with their awards by a senior member of the Irish Government, sometimes the Taoiseach of the day.
+Winners were presented with their awards by a senior member of the Irish government, sometimes the taoiseach of the day (Jack Lynch in 1977, for example).

 Due to the "economic circumstances of the sponsoring company", the 1983 and 1984 awards were presented at a single event, which took place on 22 February 1985.

 What turned out to be the final awards ceremony took place in Dublin on 11 November 1993.
-Presenting the awards on that occasion was Michael D. Higgins, then Minister for Arts, Culture and the Gaeltacht.
-No formal announcement was made by the sponsor subsequently as to the future of the Jacob's Awards so the reason why they were terminated remains a mystery.
+The Minister for Arts, Culture and the Gaeltacht, Michael D. Higgins, presented the awards on that occasion.
+No formal announcement was made by the sponsor about the future of the awards so the reason they were terminated is unknown.
 However, the death of public relations consultant and radio presenter, Frankie Byrne, shortly after the 1993 event may have been a factor.

-From the inception of the Jacob's Awards, each of the annual presentation events was organised and promoted by Frankie Byrne.
-However, according to former Jacob's chairman, Gordon Lambert, she actually started the awards in 1962 and her role in their eventual longevity seems to have been crucial.
-This is borne out by the fact that no further awards ceremonies took place following Byrne's death in December 1993.
-Recalling her involvement in the Jacob's Awards five years after her death, television critic Tom O'Dea summed up her unique contribution:"I think it is no skin off anyone's nose to accord her the distinction of giving the awards night the character it had, wheelchairs for the irretrievably drunken, and all."
+From the inception of the awards, each of the annual presentation events was organised and promoted by Byrne.
+According to former Jacob's chairman, Gordon Lambert, she actually started the awards in 1962 and her role in their eventual longevity seems to have been crucial.
+This is borne out by the fact that no ceremonies took place following Byrne's death in December 1993.
+Recalling her involvement in the awards five years after her death, television critic Tom O'Dea summed up her unique contribution: "I think it is no skin off anyone's nose to accord her the distinction of giving the awards night the character it had, wheelchairs for the irretrievably drunken, and all."